gmarcha/42_libft_tester/README.md

 # 42 Libft Tester
 A simple step-by-step tester to C 42 Library.
+(Outdated)

 # How to use it ?
 - Clone the repository in your Libft directory, go in the tester directory, and run `tester.sh` with an argument: